 1 drop Helichrysum (Helichrysum italicum) Essential Oil

 Apply only as much as necessary on exposed areas and reapply after swimming.
+Discontinue use if your dog continuously licks it off, as it won’t do them any good and may upset their stomach if they consume too much.
 Your dog will need a bath after their day in the sun is done.

 Caution: Experts recommend diluting essential oils considerably for use with pets.
 Please do not increase the amount of individual ingredients without increasing carrier oil and do not overuse.
 Resist the urge to add citrus oils for scent as they can actually increase UV damage.
 Avoid eye area and do not apply directly to genitalia.
 Keep all essential oils out of reach of pets and children.